How to Gain the Self-Discipline to Do What You Don’t Want to Do

 Not only that but when you focus on a valuable pursuit continuously, you can enter into the highest state of human performance called “flow.”
 Also known as “being in the zone.”

-In this state of mind, you leave all worries, time, and space behind you.
+You leave all worries, time, and space behind you in this state of mind.
 You envelop yourself in what you’re doing.
 When you’re in the state of flow, whatever you were dreading before, you’ll do effortlessly and precisely.
 You’re joyful and energetic.

 It makes sense that the most successful people in the world get into flow so often.